Is it true that rear passengers caught not wearing a seat belt on the PLUS North-South Expressway will receive a RM300 fine?

 The RM300 seat belt fine was actually a discounted offer for a 6-month introductory period when the seat belt law came into effect.

-From 1 January until 30 June 2009 – the police and JPJ only issued a reduced RM300 fine to those who did not wear a seat belt.
+From 1 January until 30 June 2009 – the police and JPJ only issued a reduced RM300 fine to those who were caught no wearing a seat belt.

 That “introductory fine” had long expired, so drivers are now subject to the much higher penalties.